 They need trusted advisors they can turn to to help them to make wise decisions about how to protect their families, how to take care of their assets, and how to take care of their businesses.
 And, while you may not have thought of it before, you can be the kind of trusted advisor, using your law degree, that the people in your community are turning to for guidance on these matters—and there’s a huge opportunity for your life and law practice when you do.

 Unlock the Power of Your Law Degree

 The New Law Business Model is fundamentally different and designed to assist lawyers in making a shift from using the traditional, transactional model to understanding how to implement a relational, people-first, community education-based model instead.
-Members learn a proven, systematized, and highly personalized system for educating their communities and serving their clients, in which communication and a strong understanding of family dynamics is a central component of serving their estate planning clients as long-term trusted advisors, instead of once-and-done, glorified document-drafters.
+Members learn a proven, systematized, and highly personalized system for serving clients; communication and a strong understanding of family dynamics are central components of the service they provide.

 As a result of this training, lawyers love being lawyers again because they have flexibility, a steady income stream, and most importantly—a deep sense of satisfaction and fulfillment from using their law degrees to provide truly valuable outcomes for the families and small business owners they serve.

 Ready to take the next step?
 Schedule a call with a Law Business Advisor and discover what’s possible for your life and law practice when you serve families and business owners as a true, trusted advisor with the training and support from New Law Business Model.